-Our English Literature programme gives you the opportunity to study a wide range of literary forms, genres and themes from the early medieval period to the present day.
+Our English Literature programme gives you the opportunity to study a wide range of literary forms, genres and themes, from the early medieval period to the present day.
 You will gain a detailed knowledge of literatures from a range of historical periods, while also developing skills of textual analysis and critical thinking.

 Programme in detail

-Combining English with another subject allows you to take advantage of the range of choice available on our English programmes while also developing your interests in another subject.
+Combining English with another subject allows you to take advantage of the range of choice available on our English Literature programme, while also developing your interests in another subject.

 In each year, you will take 60 credits of English and 60 credits from your other subject choice.